Our vision is based on understanding

 By surrendering our desire to control a horse’s physical body, we invite a new way of engaging emotionally.
 We validate and the result is a trusting and sensible connection.

-This needs to happen at complete liberty and freedom of choice in order to truly begin a beautiful and honest conversation.
+This needs to happen at complete liberty and freedom of choice in order to begin a truly honest conversation.

-When the fear of punishment is replaced with trust, the horse becomes eager to learn and is interested in working “with” us.
-We can simply ask for what we want, like we would ask a trusting friend.
+When the fear of punishment is replaced with trust, the horse becomes eager to learn and is interested in working with us.

 This is where healing begins to take place…